WE HELP EXPATS NAVIGATE THE SWISS TAX SYSTEM THE SMART WAY

-The Swiss tax process has more things to look out for beside the annual tax return.
-For expats, there are many complicating factors such as special tax status, more complex asset situations, source taxation etc. Many service providers focus on just the tax return, whereas our tax service offers support in each step of the annual cycle and makes it therefore financially effective, comfortable and quick for you.
+The Swiss tax process involves much more than the annual tax return.
+For expats, there are many complicating factors such as special tax status, more complex asset situations, withholding taxes, etc. Our tax service will make it financially effective, convenient and fast for you.

 The Swiss tax law and the process is complex and different in every canton.
 Especially for expats, the first step must be to ensure that their tax status is correctly determined.